-For questions regarding course work completed during the COVID-19 crisis, please visit this page.
+For questions regarding course work completed during the COVID-19 crisis, please visit our COVID coursework page.

-To successfully transfer into the University of Michigan, you will have to demonstrate that your course of study is balanced on a foundation of courses that align with the distribution areas required to complete a degree within LSA and provide grounding in prerequisites or required courses that enable you to focus on a particular major at Michigan.
+To successfully transfer to the College of Literature, Science and the Arts (LSA), you will have to demonstrate that your course of study is balanced on a foundation of general education courses that fulfill basic requirements and provide grounding in prerequisites or required courses that enable you to focus on a particular major at Michigan.
+When evaluating applications, successful U-M transfer students to LSA will have completed a good distribution of coursework that aligns with the areas of distribution for LSA.
+Information on distribution in LSA can be found on the LSA website.

 To successfully transfer into the College of Engineering (COE) at the University of Michigan, you will have to demonstrate that you have completed the required prerequisite courses set by the COE with a letter grade of a "C" or better, and a cumulative GPA of at least a 3.0 or better, prior to your intended term of enrollment.
-If you have specific questions related to credit that will transfer to the College of Engineering, please utilize the College of Engineering course equivalency guide.
+If you have specific questions related to credit that will transfer from US institutions to the College of Engineering, please utilize the Transfer Credit Equivalency database.
+For international institutions please utilize the College of Engineering course equivalency guide.

 If you would like to transfer to another school/college at the University of Michigan, please refer to the requirements based on your interested school or college.